 • Rhinos use dung and urine to scent mark and define territories.
 The male Indian rhino uses urine to show dominance, and can spray a diatance of almost 5 meters!

 • Rhino dung spreads nutrients, enriches soil, and disperses seeds, and communal piles of dung known as middens foster complex food chains that support birds, mammals, and reptiles.
-Additionally, they provide visual and olfactory communication.
-Age, sex, territorial status, reproductive viability, and other personal information are displayed in middens like a notice board or social network.

 • A prehistoric rhinoceros known scientifically as Elasmotherium (colloquially referred to as the giant unicorn) holds the record as the largest mammal with a single central horn on its head.
 Based on fossil evidence, the horn was over two meters long